Blog

 Creation of Microchannels

 The procedure begins with the creation of microchannels—controlled micro-injuries made to the skin by applying the microneedling device.
 The MDPen Ultra device can deliver between 217,000 and 324,000 microchannels per minute, depending on needle configuration and technique.
 These micro-injuries act to trigger the body’s 3-phased healing/repair response.
+Higher-density microchannels (up to 324,000 per minute) result in significantly improved skin texture, tone, and treatment absorption key goals for patients with fine lines, sun damage, and enlarged pores.

 Key Effects: